-Insert the CD (at the Server or at a Workstation)

-Note - if the setup program does not run automatically - navigate to the root directory of the CD and double click on the program: setup.exe
+Add the distribution files the Server or at a Workstation.
+Navigate to the root directory of the distribution and double click on the program: setup.exe

 A series of dialog screens moves through the setup procedure.
 Follow the instructions carefully.